christiskatsouris/Applied-Econometrics-R/README.md

 $$S(t) = P \left( T \geq t \right) = \mathsf{exp} \left( - \int_0^t h(u) du \right).$$

-For example, the survival function gives the probability an account has not defaulted by some time t after the account has been opended.
-The probability of default can be affected by macroeconomic conditions such as (i) bank interest rates, (ii) the unemployement index and (iii) the customer earnings.
-These covariates can be employed as explanatory variables in a Proportional Hazard Model.
+For example, the survival function gives the probability a portfolio account has not defaulted by some time t after the account has been opended.
+The probability of default can be affected by macroeconomic conditions such as (i) bank interest rates, (ii) the unemployement rate and (iii) the customer earnings.
+These covariates can be employed as explanatory variables in a Proportional Hazard Regression Model and account for heterogeneity.

 More specifically, the Cox Hazard specification form is defined as below
 $$h( t, x(t), \beta ) = h_0(t) . \mathsf{exp} \left( \beta^{\prime} . x(t) \right).$$

 Then, the log-likelihood function can be computed as
 $$\ell_p( \beta ) = \prod_{i=1}^n \left[ \frac{ \mathsf{exp} \left( \beta^{\prime} . x_i(t_i )  \right) }{ \sum_{ j \in R(t_i)} \mathsf{exp} \left( \beta^{\prime} . x_j(t_i )  \right)  } \right]^{c_i}.$$

+On the other hand, fraily models which are an extension to the standard survival models (such as the Proportional Hazard model) are random effects models for time-to-event data used to account for unobserved heterogeneity and dependence.

 ### Example 6